rbdannenberg/soundcool/doc/README.md

 #### What happens when a module is dropped from the sidebar to the center?

 When dragging an icon is completed, the onDragEnd function is triggered.
 This implements  application behavior on completion of a drag.
 For example, if a block is dragged to the sidebar, nothing should happen.
 Details are in this function.
-Once a module is dropped to the center, we need to just add an object to one of the two lists.
-This is done in 2 steps.
+Once a module is dropped to the center, we need to create an instance of the appropriate class.
+The constructor will create an `id` field with a unique string name for object, e.g. `SignalGen1`.

-The addBlock function is an Action in redux which adds the information of the block to a blockList that is present in the redux store.
+Next, the addBlock function is an Action in redux which adds the object to a blockList that is present in the redux store.
 The blockList is a single list of all the blocks that are present in the current project.
-Each Block is assigned an ID when being stored in the store.
+Blocks are identified or referenced by their `id` fields.

 The ProjectComponent is a stateful component i.e it stores information as shown in Fig 3.
 Everytime we add, move, or reorder a block, we alter these 4 arrays.
-(FIXME:) Note that the array does not store any information about the object but that required for its identification only.
-The details regarding its properties such as the frequency for a SignalGen block is stored in the redux Store.
-The state here just stores a reference to that block in the store.
+Note that the array does not store actual objects but instead store `id` strings that serve as references to the objects in the redux store.

 | ![Fig 3](imagesDoc/fig3.PNG) |
 |:--:|